-Hour Meter
+Hour Meter/Tachometer

-The hour meter displays the number of hours of operation that have been logged on the traction unit.
+When the engine is off, the hour meter/tachometer displays the number of hours of operation that have been logged on the traction unit.
+When the engine is running, it displays the speed of the engine in revolutions per minute (rpm).